mafik/gatekeeper/README.md

 That's it.
 The first part of the command will grab the latest Gatekeeper release from GitHub, the second one will make it executable and the final one will run it with administrator's privileges.

-During startup Gatekeeper will pick the first unconfigured network interface and manage it.
+During startup Gatekeeper will search for any unconfigured network interfaces turn them into a LAN network.
 It can be stopped at any time by pressing Ctrl+C in the terminal window.

 You can open the URL printed on the command line (usually  http://10.0.0.1:1337/) to see the web interface.
 It's also accessible from any computer in your LAN network.